irods/irods/manual.rst

 Expected
 ********

-A few other storage resource types have been brainstormed but are not included at this time:
+A few other storage resource types are under development and will be released as additional separate plugins:

- - S3 (1.0b1 released and available separately)
- - WOS (1.0b1 released and available separately)
- - directaccess (run as root) (1.0b1 released and available separately)
+ - ERDDAP (expected)
+ - HDFS (expected)
  - HPSS (expected)
+ - Pydap (expected)
- - HDFS (expected)
+ - TDS (expected)

 Managing Child Resources
 ------------------------